joseeden/All-Things-DevOps/pages/030-Security/023-Attacks.md

 - Effective, can avoid triggering account lockouts from too many failed login attempts.
 - In a large group of user, there's a good chance some of them uses very common and weak passwords.
+- Slower (per-account basis), since each common password is tried on each user first.

 **Mitigation:**